 Linda Roth Memorial Activist Scholar Award

-Linda Roth was a graduate of the Geography PhD program at Clark University and was an accomplished award-winning forest ecology scientist and a life-long social justice and environmental activist.
-This award is given to an outstanding Global Environmental Studies major who embodies the principles of scholarship and activism that Linda Roth demonstrated during her life.
+Linda Roth earned a doctorate in geography from the Clark University Graduate School of Geography and was an accomplished, award-winning forest ecology scientist and a life-long social justice and environmental activist.
+This award is given to an outstanding global environmental studies major who embodies the principles of scholarship and activism that Linda Roth demonstrated during her life.

 Recipient: Krissy Truesdale